 Set a Minimum and Maximum Number of Words for WordPress Posts

 If you want to track your WordPress word count this tutorial will help.

 If you are part of a team of writers, or just want to write in more disciplined and effective way, you should set up your WordPress site to follow some best practices.
 The PublishPress Checklists plugin for WordPress will allow choosing a maximum and minimum length of your WordPress content.

 - Go to Checklists in your WordPress admin area.

-- Look for the “Number of words” fields.
+- Look for the “Number of words in content” field.
 Choose a minimum and maximum number.

 - Now when you to go write a post, you'll see a “Checklist” box that tells you whether you've hit your goal.
 You can see below that this post is either too short or too long.

-- In the settings screen you save above, there was a “Prevent publishing” option.
+- In the settings screen you saved above, there was a “Required” option.
 If you left that default setting, when you try to publish the post without hitting your goal, you'll see this message below.
 You actually can't publish your post without hitting the required number of words.

 Does it matter how many words you write in a blog post?

 If you have a word goal for your content, give PublishPress a try with the PublishPress Checklists plugin.
 It's the best way to keep up good writing habits, no matter if you're writing alone or as part of a team.